Executing an AWS .NET Lambda at an Exact Time with Step Functions

 Go to Step Functions in the AWS Console and hit create.

 There are two general types, standard, and express.
-Because I want to schedule my Lambda to run some time into the future, the express option with a max duration of 5 minutes will not work for me.
+Because I want to schedule my Lambda to run some time in the future, the express option with a max duration of 5 minutes will not work for me.

 Next, I start building the workflow.
 The main thing I want is for the workflow to wait until some designated time in the future.
 On the left, type in “wait” and drag the Wait Step to the graph.
 On the right, select “Wait until a specified date and time”, and tell the step where to find the timestamp in the input by using $.startTime. ($ refers to the whole input.)